Employer of Record in the Philippines

 Why can Global Squirrels be your best Employer of Record partner in the Philippines?

-Global Squirrels is one of the best Employer of Record partners in the Philippines that assists you in hiring Filipino workers.
-The platform helps find employees globally and manage their payroll on behalf of the employers.
+Global Squirrels is one of the best Employer of Record partners in the Philippines.
+It helps you hire Filipino workers.
+The platform helps you find employees globally and manage their payroll on behalf of the employers.

-It is an all-in-one solution available at the most affordable cost, $199/employee/month.
+It is an all-in-one solution available at the most affordable cost, in a one-time payment of 15% of the employee’s annual salary.

 Talk to our expert if you want to learn more about Global Squirrels!